What is fiduciary management?

 Full fiduciary management: trustees set the overall strategy (including the long term risk and return objectives) and then delegate all investment decisions and day-to-day running of the portfolio to their fiduciary manager.
 The provider manages all of the scheme's assets with a bespoke liability benchmark.

-Partial fiduciary management: trustees delegate all investment decisions for only a specific section of their portfolio (for example, hedge funds, emerging markets, alternatives or liability hedging assets).
+Partial fiduciary management: trustees delegate all investment decisions for only a specific section of their portfolio (for example, hedge funds, emerging markets, alternatives or liability hedging assets, or even parts of the operational infrastructure).
 The trustees maintain the decision making on the remainder of the portfolio.

 Strategic de-risking mandate: trustees ask the fiduciary manager to implement their de-risking flight plan that forms part of their ongoing strategic benchmark.
 This is often based on funding level or market based triggers.